tselect-npm/access-control/README.md

 app.get('/posts', authenticate(), async (req: Request, res: Response) => {
   const subject = new UserSubject(req.user);

-  // We're not passing any environment data here since the request does not contain any attribute information that could be useful to determine access. the `returnedAttributes` are simply ignored by the authorizer. const access = await ac.authorize(subject, 'posts', 'read');
+  // We're not passing any environment data here since the request does not contain any attribute information that could be useful to determine access. the `returnedAttributes` are simply ignored by Bluejay. const access = await accessControl.authorize(subject, 'posts', 'read');

   if (access.isAllowed()) {
-    // This time, instead of using the request's `fields`, we're using the fields defined in the permission and accessible through `getReturnedAttributes()` on the access. const data = await postService.list({ fields: access.getReturnedAttributes() });
+    // This time, instead of using the request's `fields`, we're using the fields defined in the permission and accessible through `getReturnedAttributes()` on the access. const data = await postService.list({ fields: access.getReturnedAttributes() || [] }); // Depending on who's calling, the returned attributes might be undefined res.status(200).json(data);
-    res.status(200).json(data);
   } else {
     res.status(403).end();